Shicheng-Guo/HowtoBook/rheumatology/RA/CpGI-TFBS-SNP-Gnomd/readme.md

 We download 791 GWAS-Significant SNPs from GWAS Catalog and we collected all the linked SNPs with R2>0.6 in Asian Population.
 Totally, we identified 21,079 SNPs with above method.
+After TFBS (18621), DNase (2054) and CpG-island (129) filtering, we obtained the final target: 129 SNPs.

 ```